-The illustrated definitions and in-depth guides of golf terms are grouped along the categories listed below.
+The illustrated definitions of golf terms are grouped along the categories listed below.
+Use this section to access in-depth guides regarding golf terminology.

 Golfers have at their disposal a collection of tools that assist them in bringing the golf ball into the hole in the least amount of strokes possible.
 These tools are called golf clubs and mastering each of them is the ambition of any serious golfer.
 A golfer is allowed to carry 14 of these clubs in his bag but is free to decide what the final makeup ultimately looks like.
 Visit this section for golf terms related to the types of golf clubs available.